yarmiganosca/structured_changelog/README.md

 require 'structured_changelog/tasks'
 ```

-This will modify the default `rake release` task so that 2 things happen before it:
+This will create a `rake changelog:release` task that:

-1. your `CHANGELOG.md` is validated
+1. validates your `CHANGELOG.md`
-2. your gem's `VERSION` constant is set to the latest release version specified by your `CHANGELOG.md`
+2. sets your gem's `VERSION` constant to the latest release version specified by your `CHANGELOG.md`
+3. commits that version bump
+4. runs `rake release`

+Turns out modifying `rake release` was _way_ more trouble than it was worth, so we had to make a separate task.
+Sorry folks.

-You'll get these other wonderful rake tasks:
+You'll also get these wonderful rake tasks:

 ## Wonderful Rake Tasks